nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_conversion.md

 - `String -> ToCharBuffer() -> java.nio.CharBuffer`

-## ToCqlDurationNanos

-Convert the input value into a {@link CqlDuration} by reading the input as total nanoseconds, assuming 30-month days.

-- `long -> ToCqlDurationNanos() -> com.datastax.oss.driver.api.core.data.CqlDuration`

 ## ToDouble

 Create a double by converting values.
 This function works in the following modes: